waynewu6250/ML_DL_Projects/6.Comics-GAN/README.md

 ## Dataset: There are two datasets in this work: Naruto+One-piece and hatsune
 ### Naruto (about 4k images)
 The corresponding folder will be:
-1. *checkpoints/: to store models.
+1. *checkpoints/: to store models*.
 2. data/: scrape images from internet and face detection.
-3. *data-for-imagefolder/: store images for training.
+3. *data-for-imagefolder/: store images for training*.
-4. *gen_imgs/: store generated images.
+4. *gen_imgs/: store generated images*.
 (Italics mean too large to upload then skip.)

 - To start, I download the images from internet: [Zerochan: Naruto](https://www.zerochan.net/NARUTO) and [IMDB](https://www.imdb.com/title/tt6342474/mediaindex?page={}&ref_=ttmi_mi_sm) <br>